deployment-academy/deployment-academy.github.io/content/posts/devsecops/vulnerable-dependency-management.md

 ## Conclusion

 Most of your application is composed of third-party open-source libraries.
 Taking care of this code is as important as taking care of your own code.
-An omissive dependency management posture can lead you to a high-risk and vulnerable position.
+An ad-hoc or negligent dependency management posture can lead you to a high-risk and vulnerable position.
 You should act proactively to upgrade your dependencies and bake vulnerability discovery into your development life cycle, preferably in the CICD pipeline, to anticipate remediation.